jeffdam/crux/README.md

 Features
 ------
 * Secure frontend to backend user authentication using BCrypt.
-* Users can create and edit stories using a Quill-enabled rich text editor.
-* Feed dynamically adapts to display all published stories in an appealing way.
-* Users can comment on posts and edit their responses directly on the page.
-* Users can like posts and follow other users.
-* Stories support images and animated GIFs.
-* Adaptive Feed

 Areas and Routes
 ------